-Learner-led Conversations - Term 3
+Learner-led Conferences - Term 3

 “For the focus to be kept on the learning, and the ownership of learning with the child, then the best person to talk about the learning is the learner.”
 Michael Absalom, Clarity in the Classroom (2006).